ljoonal/VRC-Mods/README.md

 - [ ] Turst Color in Safety Settings page

 Credit to emm for being the first one to do this afaik.

+Also keep your eyes open for [Styletor](https://github.com/knah/VRCMods#Styletor).
+Since it might eventually contain something that you can use to do the same with.

 ### No Details for Clienters